wenbihan/MIIC-IAD/README.md

 Microscopic Images of Integrated Circuits (MIIC)
 =============

-The Microscopic Images of Integrated Circuits (MIIC) accompanies the following publication:
-"Joint Anomaly Detection and Inpainting for Microscopy Images via Deep Self-Supervised Learning," IEEE International Conference on Image Processing (ICIP), 2021

 Dataset description:

 MIIC is a novel dataset of real microscopic images of integrated circuits (ICs), to benchmark the IAD algorithms.
 The MIIC dataset includes 25,160 normal and 116 anomalous high-resolution IC images obtained by ScanningElectron Microscopy (SEM).
 The SEM images are taken at the metal layer of a manufactured IC and are in gray-scale with a dimension of 512x512 pixels.
 For each image containing anomalies, we provide differ-ent types of annotations, including the bounding box and pixel-wise ground truth mask for them, which enables future research toward various computer vision applications.